 How Does the Common Assessment Framework Help Families?

 The CAF aims to streamline the process of helping at-risk children by allowing multiple agencies to communicate and work together as a team.
 This helps support the child and their family in all aspects of life.
 For example, an action plan created through the common assessment framework might outline how school staff can coordinate with social workers to improve the child’s attendance at school and their wellbeing at home.
 Parental arrangements may be changed in line with the child’s wishes, or special arrangements might be made to engage hard-to-reach parents or non-English speaking parents in their child’s education.

-The ultimate outcome of the CAF is to improve the child’s life and education and ensure all their needs are met.
+The ultimate outcome of the CAF is to improve the child’s life and education and ensure all their needs are met, encouraging them to make progress at school.
 Read on to learn more about when the common assessment framework is needed, what the assessment consists of, and how to complete it effectively.

 Who Can Carry Out a Common Assessment?

 To carry out a common assessment, you must be a skilled practitioner who has been trained to complete the assessment.
 However, any practitioner can complete a pre-assessment checklist if they think a child may be at risk, even if they haven’t been trained to do a common assessment themselves.

 This applies to teachers and any school support staff who are in contact with children.
 You can complete a pre-assessment checklist if you suspect a child would benefit from the common assessment framework.
 Then, if needed, a common assessment will be offered to the child and their parent or carer.
 If all parties wish to continue, the assessment can take place.